Home Search Index of men A-Z

 A supplementary roll (undated) signed by Major Henry Holden shows him as being issued with the Crimean medal (with clasps for Alma, Balaclava and Inkerman) on the 7th of October 1855.

-From the 1881 Census Returns William Colson was living 219 Hackney Road, in the Parish of St. Leonard's, Shoreditch, a Clerk in a Builder's Office, aged 50 years and born in Charterhouse Square, EC1, with his wife, Sarah Ann Colson, aged 40, born in Liverpool.
+According to the 1881 Census Returns William Colson was aged 50 years, a Clerk in a Builder's Office, born in Charterhouse Square, EC1, living with his wife, Sarah Ann Colson, 40, born in Liverpool.
 No children are shown.

-[CP: The death of Sarah Ann Colson, aged 50, was registered in Shoreditch in the December quarter of 1890.]
+The death of Sarah Ann Colson, aged 50, was registered in Shoreditch in the December Quarter of 1890.
+[CP]

-The records of Guy's Hospital show that he was admitted there on the 8th of October 1895, being in Bed No. 4th of the St. Stephen's Ward under Dr. Perry.
-He died at 5 p.m. on the 20th of November from "Diabetes and Pneumonia", death being certified by Mr. Targett.
-No inquest was held and he was "Buried by friends." (i.e. Family.)
+The records of Guy's Hospital show that he was admitted on the 8th of October 1895, and was in Bed No. 4 of the St. Stephen's Ward under Dr. Perry.
+He died at 5 p.m. on the 20th of November from "Diabetes and Pneumonia".
+His death was certified by Mr. Targett.
+No inquest was held and he was "Buried by friends" (i.e. his family).

 From an unknown, undated, newspaper report: